Skip to content

 That means you can choose a stunning, high-quality diamond without needing to “settle” for lower specs.
 You can get a bigger, more brilliant stone without compromising.

-One last note: with engagement rings, bigger may not always be better!
+One last note.
+With engagement rings, bigger may not always be better!
 Consider what size looks flattering on your hand, as well as what suits your lifestyle.
 A 10 carat diamond would of course be stunning, but if you are someone who is very active and physical with your hands, it may not be the best option for every day.

 Again, one of the key benefits to lab grown diamonds is that you are less constrained by any factors and can find the perfect diamond for you.